-Our Directors are business leaders and professionals with financial, banking, sales and marketing, consumer business, human resource, operational, IT/technology, legal, mergers and acquisitions, compliance and accounting backgrounds.
+Our Directors are business leaders and professionals with financial, banking, sales and marketing, branding, consumer business, human resource, operational, IT/technology, legal, venture capital investing, mergers and acquisitions, compliance and accounting backgrounds.
 They also have extensive experience in jurisdictions outside Singapore.
 We believe that the size and composition of the Board are currently appropriate given the size and geographic spread of our operations.